mickmcc/node-caltime/README.md

 - Calculate the cost of resource usage using a calendar of costs which changes over time.
 - Schedule work across multiple timezones and reserve the required resources.

-`CalTime` does not attempt to provide functionality which is already provided by other modules such as [Moment](http://momentjs.com).
-For this reason, `CalTime` avoids converting dates or times to or from their string representation.
+`caltime` does not attempt to provide functionality which is already provided by other modules such as [Moment](http://momentjs.com).
+For this reason, `caltime` avoids converting dates or times to or from their string representation.

 ## API Usage

-The `CalTime` module provides a top-level object with several member functions and objects.
+The `caltime` module provides a top-level object with several member functions and objects.
 All of these functions and objects can be accessed by installing the `caltime` module.